Ford F-150 Insurance Rates

 Let’s now break down those coverages and see how they actually contribute to the cost of insurance on a Ford F-150.

-Full coverage includes $500 deductibles, liability limits of 30/60, and includes additional medical/uninsured motorist coverage.
-Prices are averaged for all states and for all F-150 models.
+Rate estimates include $500 policy deductibles, liability limits of 30/60, and includes UM/UIM and medical coverage.
+Rates are averaged for all states and for different F-150 trim levels.

 As you should have noticed by now, the price of insurance can vary considerably.
 The illustration below gives a visual representation of the lowest and highest price scenarios, excluding the sky-high price for insuring a teen driver.

-For a driver around age 40, Ford F-150 insurance rates range from the low end price of $452 for just the minimum liability insurance to the much higher price of $2,794 for a driver that may need high-risk insurance.
+For a 40-year-old driver, prices range range from the low end price of $460 for a discount liability-only rate to a much higher rate of $2,782 for a driver that may need high-risk insurance.

 Insurance companies factor in geographic location for a number of reasons including crime rates and weather.
 Areas prone to higher incidents of vehicle theft or hail storms will have rates adjusted upwards to account for higher claim frequency.